solo-io/supergloo/docs/content/operations/troubleshooting.md

 ```

 This will give you valuable insight into the control loop that manages the state of a `VirtualMesh`

+##### Debug Logging

+You can set the `env` variable `DEBUG_MODE` to "true" in any of the Service Mesh Hub pods to increase the logging level.
+You can set an explicit logging level using the `LOG_LEVEL` env variable.
+See [https://pkg.go.dev/go.uber.org/zap/zapcore?tab=doc#Level](https://pkg.go.dev/go.uber.org/zap/zapcore?tab=doc#Level) for the log levels.

 ## Common issues